Web-Daddy/DalesDisposal/wp-content/plugins/profile-builder/readme.txt

 12. Role Editor

 == Changelog ==
+= 2.8.7 =
+* Secupress plugin compatiblity when activating "Move the login and admin pages"
+* Fixed issue with content restriction and url redirect if url was missing 'http'
+* Select2 now offers a labels tag in the Userlisting
+* Small css change
+* Reimplemented the deactivation feedback poll

 = 2.8.6 =
 * Implemented a tabbed settings interface
 * Content restriction activated setting is now in the Content Restriction tab